 "I feel like I'm leaving with more questions than I arrived with," said Rachel Smith, one of the many residents who spoke out.

 Others raised alarming concerns about potential health impacts.
-“Who is okay having cancer of 600 kids and all of these people on their hands?
+"Who is okay with having cancer in 600 kids and all of these people on their hands?
 Who is okay with that?” one speaker asked during public comment.

 Hundreds in attendance echoed a unified message: "We don't want it."

-Palm Beach County Mayor Sara Baxter opened the meeting by announcing she is opposed to Project Tango.
-Some met the announcement with applause, while others with jeers and boos.
+Palm Beach County Mayor Sara Baxter opened Wednesday's meeting by announcing she is opposed to Project Tango.
+Some met the announcement with applause, while others met it with jeers and boos.

 "She said it publicly, so we're going to hold her to that," Smith said.